 Includes an introductory video, self-guided tour of the online exhibit “Women Inspire: California Women Changing Our World,” guided activity scalable for troop levels ranging from Daisy to Ambassador and an official “Celebrate Women” patch for each participant.

-Exploring citizenship, constitutionality and redress, the “Time of Remembrance” Virtual Tour brings a pivotal chapter of history to life for distance learning students through the first-hand accounts of Japanese American docents who experienced life behind barbed wire during WWII.
+Exploring citizenship, constitutionality and redress, the “Time of Remembrance” Virtual Field Trip brings a pivotal chapter of history to life for distance learning students through the first-hand accounts of Japanese American docents who experienced life behind barbed wire during WWII.